 Katherine Ramsland.
 Piercing the Darkness: Undercover with Vampires in America Today.
 Boxtree, 1999.

-An journey into a sub culture a good deal more off-beat than your average UFO or SPR convention, the world of wannbe vampires.
+A journey into a subculture a good deal more off-beat than your average UFO or SPR convention, the world of wannbe vampires.
 These are, mainly, young, people to whom the post-modern vampire has become a figure of romantic appeal, and who forge for themselves surrogate identities as vampires, quite a few of whom drink each others blood.

 It is hard not to note the parallels with again, often young, people who declare themselves reincarnated aliens, in both cases there is attempt to convert their sense of alienation into the assumption of a new 'transhuman' identity.
 Many of these 'vampires' show the same personality profiles as those labelled as fantasy-prone, such as the belief that one has psychic powers, is unusually empathic etc. There are also crucial similarities with what I have termed Caraboo Syndrome, the assumption of a fictitious identity, so powerfully believed in as to convince many people of the truth of their claims, and probably in many cases themselves.